kukaiN/kukaiN.github.io/project/inprogress.md

 Currently working on:
 - Running a ML model on laptop, queries are passed through a webpage made from flask.  hosted using apache server

+General Advasarial Networks (GANs):
+A neural network is a method of approximating a function.
+The generator is approximating the function to make a face and the discriminator is approximating a function that is able to determine the validity of the face. we are trying to min max the two functions (finding a saddle point).